Masters students

 The award covers tuition fees for a maximum of one year (at the Home/EU rate) and you'll need to have been domiciled in Scotland for a minimum of four years prior to starting your degree.

-Find out more about the Muriel Smith Scholarship on the University's webpages
+Find out more and apply for the Muriel Smith Scholarship [University website]

 These scholarships contribute £2,400 towards tuition fees and are available to postgraduate students accepted onto our full-time MSc in Creative Writing.

-You do not need to apply for a scholarship – all eligible candidates who applied for the programme by Thursday 4 May 2023 will be considered for them and contacted if successful.
+You do not need to apply for a scholarship – all eligible candidates who apply for the programme by Monday 6 May 2024 will be considered for them and contacted if successful.

-Find out more about the William Hunter Sharpe Memorial Scholarship on the University's webpages
+Find out more about the William Hunter Sharpe Memorial Scholarship [University website]

 What else is out there?